 Of course, the king of such soundtracks is Ennio Morricone and with the spectre of Da Maestro looming in a collaboration with THE GASLAMP KILLER, a sombre string and horn combo dominates proceedings on ‘Museum Motel’ while military drums propel the aural drama up to a climax.
 ‘1888’ then goes all electro again with the pretty ‘Shadow Heart’.

 Recalling DUBSTAR with guitars, bass, synths and piano all combining with Charbila’s breathy continental vocals, it is a heavenly slice of exquisite pop.

 To finish, Newcastle’s A SOULLESS PARTY directs proceedings on ‘Blackberry Fields’.
 The more unorthodox project of Kev Oyston from MOTORBIKES IN TOKYO, it sees Our Kid duetting with a scratchy field recording… only it’s not!
-Charbila said to The Electricity Club: “it’s actually not a sample, Kev produced the song but Chris Lambert (the other member of A SOULLESS PARTY) is singing!
+Charbila said “it’s actually not a sample, Kev produced the song but Chris Lambert (the other member of A SOULLESS PARTY) is singing!
 We tried to make it sound as close to an old British folk song as possible”… the song is a real oddity, but fascinating.

 KID MOXIE has undoubtedly grown up and the nine tracks on ‘1888’ show an inventive maturity on both electronic and organic sides of the musical coin.
 This promise has been a few years coming and the girl who first appeared in 2007 has blossomed.
 Those who may have been disappointed with ‘Human Stereo’ or ‘Selector’ will be pleasantly surprised by the leap forward on ‘1888’.